Albanization of names: In Albania

-Soon after the Second World War people of non-Albanian ethnicity were required to Albanize their names.
+Soon after the Second World War people belonging to ethnic minorities were required to Albanize their names.
 The Central Committee of the Albanian Communist Party issued two decrees which Albanized place-names and personal names.
 The first decree was issued in 1966 aimed to wipe out "traces of the non-Albanian population" in places where significant Slavic minorities still lived.
 The 1966 Albanization of names included personal names of ethnic Macedonians and names of the villages where they lived in compact communities.
 A Decree on the Albanization of all place-names and personal names was also issued at 7th congress of the Communist Party held in period 26—29 May 1975.
 The decree referred to all names which are not aligned with ideological and political guideline of the Communist Party.
 This decree ordered citizens to give "modern revolutionary (Illyrian) names" to their children.

 Tzachristos argues that Christian names were overwhelmingly affected while on the other hand, the use of several Muslim names was allowed in spite their religious connotations.
 However, French anthropologist Gilles de Rapper states that according to some observations the religious names survived better among Christians than among Muslims.
 Under the same decree geographical name changes occurred all over the country in cases of non-Albanian toponyms or ones that had religious connotations.
 Around 90 towns and toponyms in the southern areas where ethnic Greek communities are located were renamed and received secular names.
 The names of 13 settlements in Korçë and 6 in Sarandë regions were changed in order to be in agreement with the "state ideology".
 Moreover, the names of Greek and Roman archaeological sites were changed to "Illyrian".